RedBearAK/toshy/README.md

 #### UPDATE: There is now a way to override the keyboard type

 Use the verbose manual config command below, and look for lines with `KB_TYPE:` to see your keyboard device name, as seen by the keymapper and the function that tries to identify the keyboard type.
-You can also find it in the list output by the command `toshy-devices`.
+You can also find it in the list output from the terminal command `toshy-devices`.

 You can then take the device name and add it to this Python dictionary between special markers in the config file that will ensure the change will get retained when re-installing or upgrading Toshy: